 In all U.S. states except North Dakota, you need to apply for a voter registration card to vote in upcoming elections.
 It serves as proof that you meet the eligibility requirements to vote in your state and often includes important information, such as your party and polling place.

-The process to register to vote varies from one state to the next.
+The process to register to vote in your state may be different from the process in other states.
 In some states, you can apply online while other states require mail-in or in-person applications.
 It is also important to keep in mind voter registration deadlines in 2020.
 These also depend on the state, but deadlines usually fall 15 to 30 days before Election Day.

-Knowing if you are eligible to vote is the first step in the voter ID registration process.
+Knowing if you are eligible to vote is the first step for how to vote in almost every state.
 Attempting to get around registration rules to vote in an election is a felony and punishable by law.

 You can learn more about the registration process by reviewing the sections below.
 However, if you want a more detailed overview with a checklist and detailed steps, skip the sections and download our free voter’s guide.